DirkMueller8/DelayedTotalRevenue/README.md

 ### How this Reflects Clean‑Code (SOLID) Principles
 SOLID design principles in C# are basic design principles.
 SOLID stands for **S**ingle Responsibility Principle (SRP), **O**pen closed Principle (OSP), **L**iskov substitution Principle (LSP), **I**nterface Segregation Principle (ISP), and **D**ependency Inversion Principle (DIP).
-Robert C. Martin compiled these principles in the 1990s, and published them in the great book "Clean Code" [1].
+Robert C. Martin compiled these principles in the 1990s, supported by his great book "Clean Code" [3].
 These principles provide us with ways to move from tightly coupled code and little encapsulation to the desired results of loosely coupled and encapsulated real business needs properly.
 #### Single Responsibility Principle
 Each class has one focused role (```DelayCalculator``` does calculations; ```CalculationResult``` only holds data; ```Program``` handles I/O).
 #### Open Closed Principle (OSP)